Chakroun-Anas/turbo-console-log/README.md

 ---

-## Automated Logging for JavaScript/TypeScript and PHP
+## Automated Logging for JavaScript, TypeScript, Python, and PHP

 **Turbo Console Log transforms debugging in JavaScript, TypeScript, Python, and PHP.** It's built for developers who refuse to waste time manually typing log statements or hunting them down across dozens of files.